civican/legisinfo/44-1/bills/S-5/bill_text.md

   **(2)** Subsection 67(1) of the Act is amended by striking out "and" at the end of paragraph (c) and by replacing paragraph (d) with the following:

-    respecting the conditions, test procedures and laboratory practices to be followed for analysing, testing or measuring the property or characteristic, including procedures and practices for replacing, reducing or refining the use of vertebrate animals; and
+    respecting the conditions, test procedures and laboratory practices to be followed for analysing, testing or measuring the property or characteristic, including conditions, test procedures and laboratory practices to be followed for replacing, reducing or refining the use of vertebrate animals; and

-    respecting, for the purpose of subsection 77(3), the classification of a substance as a substance that is carcinogenic, mutagenic, toxic to reproduction or poses other risks of highest concern.
+    respecting, for the purpose of subsection 77(3), the classification of a substance as a substance that poses the highest risk.

 ### Section 16